builderby/documentationscraper/README.md

   - Lists
 - Uses realistic user agents to avoid detection
 - Implements rate limiting and politeness delays to respect server resources
+- Recursively crawls linked pages to gather all relevant content
+- Adheres to the website's `robots.txt` file
+- Handles authentication and authorization
+- Customizable content extraction and output file structure
+- Outputs content into a structured, organized folder and file system

 ## Prerequisites